sayan706/IrisFlowerDetection/README.md

 # IrisFlowerDetection
-It can detects any species of Iris Flower
+It can detects any species of Iris Flower using Machine Learning Model